leopck/leopck.github.io/_posts/2018-11-03-keycool-programming.md

+---
+layout: post
+title: Keycool Mechanical Keyboard configuration
+categories:
+- blog
+---

+Keycool keyboard keys for re-configuring, keyboard used here is keycool 84 with bluetooth

+---
-#Mechanical keycool programming
+# Mechanical keycool programming

 My keycool keyboard is the "keycool 84 with bluetooth" [Get it here: Taobao shop](https://detail.tmall.com/item.htm?_ezgpid=51000384028977&_ezxp=XPlatformTaobao&id=572097098329)

 Most of these are learnt through reverse engineering, so there might be a lot more that I'm missing out.

-##Programming keys
+## Programming keys

 Fn + W + Alt = Switching between Mac & Windows key for the super/meta/windows key & Alt key
 Note: If the Sometimes switching between Mac and Windows the Windows key would get stuck, to unstuck it Fn + Windows key